Kresh people

 Linguistic map of the non-Arab peoples of Darfur, showing the extent of the Kresh languages in Sudan.

-Kresh is the name of an ethnic minority in South Sudan, Sudan, and the Central African Republic.
+Kresh is the name of an ethnic minority in South Sudan, Sudan, and the Central African Republic (CAR).
+The Kresh is a grouping of many different ethnic groups originating from Western Bahr el Ghazal abd CAR.
 The Kresh speak various Kresh languages of the Nilo-Saharan phylum.
+The Kresh are mostly Muslims.

+Kresh mainly live around Raga in the Kafia Kingi exclave and belong to the Fertit group.